MiniGameWorlds/MiniGameWorld/resources/devWiki/3rd-party-guide/Home.md

 ```

 ### Exception
-- There are 3 exception types
+There are 3 exception types

-- `MiniGamePlayerException`: leave the player from the minigame
+- `MiniGamePlayerException`: leave the player from the minigame by throwing a exception
 ```java
 // minigame player exception: playing player will leave from the minigame if (MwUtil.isPlayingGame(p)) {